maxmin13/messageboard-prj/README.md

 # AWS messageboard project

 The project deploys a Django web application in AWS.</br>
-The web application runs in Gunicorn.</br>
-It uses a PostgreSql database.</br>
+The web application runs in Gunicorn backed by a PostgreSql database.</br>

 ## Local development machine: ##